 By Medea Benjamin

-9. Militarized state violence is leveled against communities resisting corporate-led environmental destruction.
+- Militarized state violence is leveled against communities resisting corporate-led environmental destruction.
 Communities that fight to protect their lands and villages from oil drills, mining companies, ranchers, agribusiness, etc. are often met with state and paramilitary violence.
 We see this in the Amazon today, where indigenous people are murdered for trying to stop clear-cutting and incineration of their forests.
 We see it in Honduras, where activists like Berta Caceres have been gunned down for trying to preserve their rivers.
-In 2018, there were 164 documented cases of environmentalists murdered around the world.
+In the past decade, more than 1700 environmental activists have been murdered – 200 of them were killed in 2021 alone.
 In the US, the indigenous communities protesting plans to build the Keystone oil pipeline in South Dakota were met by police who targeted the unarmed demonstrators with tear gas, bean-bag rounds, and water cannons—intentionally deployed in below-freezing temperatures.
-Governments around the world are expanding their state-of-emergency laws to encompass climate-related upheavals, perversely facilitating the repression of environmental activists who have been branded as “eco-terrorists” and who are subjected to counterinsurgency operations.
+Activists who have Governments around the world are expanding their state-of-emergency laws to encompass climate-related upheavals, perversely facilitating the repression of environmental activists who have been branded as “eco-terrorists” and who are subjected to counterinsurgency operations.

 To free up billions of Pentagon dollars for investing in critical environmental projects and to eliminate the environmental havoc of war, movements for a livable, peaceful planet need to put “ending war” at the top of the “must do” list.